How Much Does a Tummy Tuck Cost?

 How much does a tummy tuck cost.

 The cost depends on what the patient needs and how much time is required.
 When I do a tummy tuck I do what I think helps to get the best and longest-lasting results for my patients.
-In my practice a tummy tuck that takes between 4.5 and 7.5 hours of operating rom time, depending on what is done is in the broad range of 11-15,000.
+In my practice a tummy tuck that takes between 4.5 and 7.5 hours of operating room time, depending on what is done is in the broad range of 11-15,000.
 But I am sure you can also find a tummy tuck for 7-9,000 in some areas, and more in others.
 If breast surgery is part of the procedure, it will cost more.
 Each patient is individualized according to their needs.
-These costs are inclusive of my fee, anesthesia, facility charges, Cosmetassure insurance, and follow-up care.
+These costs are inclusive of my fee, anesthesia, facility charges, Exparel, Prineo dermabond, Cosmetassure insurance, and follow-up care.

 This is what is involved in a tummy tuck.